halnasri/nlohmann_json/TSF/docs/ci_failure_rate_analysis.md

 or the selected three-month window before the v3.12.0 release, the Ubuntu CI for `nlohmann/json` shows a small set of jobs with noticeably higher failure rates, but in all cases these can be traced back to intentional CI/tooling work or strict analysis settings, not to undetected misbehaviour of the library itself.
 All of these high failure rates occurred on PR branches, were visible to developers, and were resolved before merging, while the majority of other jobs (including `ci_test_gcc`, `ci_test_standards_*` and most compiler-matrix entries) remain at or near 0 %.
 Taken together, this indicates a stable CI system that reacts as intended to real issues and configuration changes, with no evidence of systematic, unexplained spikes in test failures for the Ubuntu workflow.

-# Failure rate analysis for eclipse-score/inc_nlohmann_json Ubuntu CI
+# Failure rate analysis for eclipse-score/inc_nlohmann_json Parent-Workflow/Ubuntu CI

 ## Scope and data source